How to Get Rid of Grubs without Harsh Chemicals

 - Small holes throughout your lawn, usually a sign that animals have been feeding on grubs.

 We’ll save you the suspense—your lawn has grubs.
 But that doesn’t necessarily mean you have a grub problem.
 Moderate population sizes are normal and rarely if ever cause much of an issue.
 In general, 4 or less grubs per square foot is just fine.
-However, having 5 or more indicates a surging grub population that could cause significant damage and cost you hundreds in the long run.
-Here’s how to check:
+However, having 5 or more indicates a surging grub population that could potentially cause significant damage and cost you hundreds in the long run.
+Here’s how to check for grubs:

 Natural, effective, and economical, beneficial nematodes are a popular gardening tool for a reason.
 Once they’ve taken hold in your lawn, these microscopic, parasitic worms attack grubs, killing them from the inside out.

 Because they’re alive and need to remain so to work, make sure to buy your nematodes from a legitimate dealer like your local garden shop, and water your lawn soon after applying them.
 This approach can take a season or more to be fully effective, so practice additional grub control methods in the meantime.
 Note: Using traditional, synthetic pesticides and fertilizers can kill nematodes, negating their pest control effect.

 MILKY SPORE (Paenibacillus popilliae)